Absenthome/webobsidian/CODE_OF_CONDUCT.md

 - Being respectful of differing opinions, viewpoints, and experiences.
 - Giving and gracefully accepting constructive feedback.
 - Focusing on what is best for the community and the project.
-- Showing empathy toward other community members.
+- Showing empathy toward other community members.j

 Examples of unacceptable behavior: